clulab/eidos/README.md

-Eidos in this repository is formatted as a standard [sbt](https://www.scala-sbt.org/) project, that's the Scala Build Tool, so you will need to download and install `sbt` to "run" the included programs as described here.  `sbt` in turn requires Java, so that will need to have been installed as well, but that's the extent of it.
+Eidos in this repository is formatted as a standard [sbt](https://www.scala-sbt.org/) project, that's the Scala Build Tool, so you will need to download and install `sbt` to "run" the included programs as described here.
+(See the section on [integrating](integrating) for other ways to use Eidos.)  `sbt` in turn requires Java, so that will need to have been installed as well, but that's the extent of it.
 Other software packages that Eidos depends on will be downloaded automatically by `sbt`.
 The contents of this repository can be downloaded with `git` or via the "Clone or download" button on the project's GitHub page.
 Assuming you